fchiaroni/fchiaroni/README.md

 - 👋 Hi, I’m Florent Chiaroni
-- 👀 I’m currently interested in computer vision and machine learning applied to mobile robotics and medical imaging
+- 👀 I’m interested in computer vision and machine learning applied to mobile robotics and medical imaging
 - 🌱 I’m currently doing a postdoc
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me: florent.chiaroni.1@etsmtl.net